-Every year, all employers registered with Workers' Compensation Board of Saskatchewan (WCB) must complete an Annual Payroll Estimate by February 28th.
+Every year, all employers registered with Workers' Compensation Board of Saskatchewan (WCB) must complete an Employer's Payroll Estimate (EPS) by February 28.
+An EPS is used to report your company's actual wages for the previous year and to provide an estimate for the upcoming year so that the WCB can assess your premiums.

-The form will be sent to you at the beginning of January.
-Your Employer Payroll Statement (EPS) must be submitted even if you have closed or sold your business, do not have workers, or do not want coverage.
+Note: EPS must be submitted even if you have closed or sold your business, do not have workers, or do not want WCB coverage.

 - Report your actual gross payroll for the previous year.
 WCB will compare the actual payroll with the estimate your business provided the year before and make any adjustments.